-- · Byzantine Agreement
+- · Finish Distributed decision-making discussion

-- · Remote Procedure Call
+- Remote Procedure Call

-- · Examples of Distributed File Systems
+- Examples of Distributed File Systems

-- · Cache Coherence Protocols
+- Cache Coherence Protocols for file systems

 Note: Some slides and/or pictures in the following are adapted from slides ©2005 Silberschatz, Galvin, and Gagne.
 Slides on Testing from George Necula (CS169) Many slides generated from my lecture notes by Kubiatowicz.